jaschadub/AAEQ/README.md

 4. **Enjoy automatic EQ switching!**
    - AAEQ will now automatically apply your saved presets when tracks change

+### Using DSP Streaming Mode

+1. **Set up audio capture** (Linux only, first time)
+   - Run the included setup script: `./setup-audio-loopback.sh`
+   - Or see [AUDIO_CAPTURE_SETUP.md](AUDIO_CAPTURE_SETUP.md) for manual setup
+   - This creates a virtual audio device that captures your system audio

+2. **Switch to DSP tab**
+   - Click the "DSP" tab in the application

+3. **Select input device**
+   - Choose your audio input device from the dropdown
+   - For system audio capture, select the loopback device you created
+   - Your selection is automatically saved for next time

+4. **Discover output devices**
+   - Click "Discover Devices" to find DLNA devices on your network
+   - Or select "Local DAC" to output to your computer's speakers/headphones

+5. **Configure DSP (optional)**
+   - Adjust EQ bands, compression, limiting as desired
+   - Enable/disable individual effects
+   - See real-time audio visualization

+6. **Start streaming**
+   - Select a discovered device and click "Start Streaming"
+   - Your computer's audio will be processed and streamed to the selected device
+   - Now Playing will show what's currently playing (via MPRIS on Linux)

+7. **Apply EQ presets**
+   - EQ mappings work in DSP mode too!
+   - The app detects what's playing locally and applies the mapped preset

 ## 📖 How It Works

+### EQ Management Mode

 AAEQ polls your WiiM device every second to check what's currently playing.
 When a track changes, it: